schrobby/foursqare-cipher/README.md

 # foursqare-cipher
 Python implemention of the four-square cipher.
-Read the [article on Wikipedia](https://en.wikipedia.org/wiki/Four-square_cipher) if you want to learn more.
+Read the [article on Wikipedia](https://en.wikipedia.org/wiki/Four-square_cipher) for an explanation of the algorithm and a reference implemention.

 ## Usage
 This package runs without any dependencies whatsoever.